ANCIENT PHILOSOPHY

 The Period of Schools is the second of the three periods in Ancient philosophy.

 The first school in this period is the most famous.
 It is called the "Academy" (Ἀκαδημία).
 Plato founded it in about 387 BCE.
-He had been in the circle around Socrates and wrote dialogues about him after the city of Athens executed him in 399 BCE.
+He had been in the circle around Socrates.
+After the city of Athens executed Socrates in 399 BCE, Plato wrote dialogues about him.

 Socrates himself left no written account of his thought.
 We depend on what others wrote about him.
 Several authors wrote about Socrates, but Plato is our primary source.